naiymu/konnichiwa/README.md

 From here on, the directory with all the subdirectories is referred to as **holy directory**.
 You **MUST** name this directory as `Doujinshi`.

-Now the put a symlink named `images` in the same directory as `index.php` which links to the parent of the **holy directory**.<br>
+Now put a symlink named `images` in the same directory as `index.php` which links to the parent of the **holy directory**.<br>
 So, for instance, if the actual **holy directory** is `/home/user/Private/Doujinshi` then you put a symlink `images` which links to